-Although your pontoon boat bimini cover won't always be set up when you're underway at significant speeds, and might spend some time in a storage boot, the hours that it is installed over the cockpit can prove sufficient to delay and prevent damage.
+Although your pontoon boat bimini cover won't always be set up when you're underway at significant speeds (like this speedy toon), and might spend some time in a storage boot, the hours that it is installed over the cockpit can prove sufficient to delay and prevent damage.
 Keeping the 4 bow bimini canopy up when your boat is docked can also provide extended protection while your pontoon boat is tethered.

 Sure, there are other ways to achieve the same benefits as those stated above.
 But have you tried looking into the sheer cost of the alternatives?
 A pontoon boat cabin for instance is a fixed renovation that you can add to your deck so you can have a full-on bedroom type situation to keep you protected from the sun.

 But adding something that tremendous can seriously weigh down on your wallet.
 Heck, a cabin might cost you just the same as a brand new low end pontoon boat all together.
 On the upside, a boat bimini top offers the same benefits of comfort, protection, and privacy without having to cost you a fortune to acquire.

 The 5 Best Bimini Tops for Pontoon Boats

 If you're new to the scene, then yes, it can be pretty overwhelming.
 With literally hundreds of choices at your disposal, it can be a struggle to pinpoint an option that's truly a fit for your shade needs.
 And that's why we've come up with a condensed list of the 5 best bimini boat tops for pontoons that money can buy.

 1. Naviskin Bimini Top Cover - Best Quality